cwcyau/msc_biomedical_data_science/README.md

-# msc_biomedical_data_science
+# MSc Biomedical Data Science

-A draft template for a Masters in Biomedical Data Science programme
+A draft programme design for a Masters in Biomedical Data Science programme